-4. S’well Bottle: No matter what a drinking bottle that will keep your drinks cold or hot will never go out of style.
-I like the S’well rose gold bottle from the metallic collection.
+No matter what a drinking bottle that will keep your drinks cold or hot will never go out of style.
+I like the metallic ones.
 This bottle will keep your morning cup of tea hot for hours.
 I’m sure your PI would like this gift.
 If you want you can pair this gift with a set of gourmet tea or coffee.

 Spotlight on Science/Mademoiselle Scientist: Donna Kridelbaugh: